davidmaceachern/nodesozu/README.md

 Licensed under MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

+### Inspiration

+The client code that handles commands was inspired by work done by [Connected Cars](https://connectedcars.dk/), the original client can be found [here](https://github.com/tlbdk/node-json-protocol)

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licenced as per above, without any additional terms or conditions.